-If you have been injured in an auto accident, contact the attorneys at the Law Offices of David I. Fuchs to schedule a free initial consultation today.
+If you have been injured in an auto accident, contact the attorneys at David I. Fuchs, Injury & Accident Lawyer, P.A. to schedule a free initial consultation today.
 (954) 568-3636.

 Heavy rain can obstruct a driver’s field of view, distort the apparent distances between moving objects, and cause a vehicle’s tires to lose contact with the road.
 Drivers on the road during heavy rain should adhere to the speed limit and drive more cautiously than usual.
 Turning off the car stereo to hear better over the din of the rain outside can help a driver focus better during a rainstorm.

 Drivers should engage their headlights and windshield wipers during heavy rain to provide as much visibility as possible.
 Turning on the car’s headlights not only provides the driver with added visibility but also helps other drivers nearby notice the driver more easily and avoid accidents.
 Drivers should keep a healthy distance from other drivers to compensate for the reduced visibility and prevent mud and debris spraying from a vehicle in front of obstructing the driver’s vision even more.